America Family Law Center FAQs

 Can I provide copies of my documents to America Family Law Center?

 Yes.
-America Family Law Center clients can upload documents through a file upload portal, similar to how the e-file system works for Texas courts.
+America Family Law Center clients can upload documents through a secure file upload portal, similar to how the e-file system works for Texas courts.
 Clients receive assistance and instructions with this as part of their onboarding process.
-Documents an applicant provides will be available in a secure portal, like accessing documents on many district clerk websites.
+Documents are available to clients in a secure portal 24×7, like accessing documents on many district clerk websites.
 Call for more information, or see the Services Page.

 Will America Family Law Center review and assist me with forms?

-Yes, the attorneys at America Family Law Center can assist clients with questions regarding family law-related legal forms.
+Yes.
+America Family Law Center’s Assisted Pro Se services include assisting clients with questions regarding family law-related legal forms.
 The attorneys may recommend legal forms or may help with questions completing legal forms.
 Call for more information, or see the Services Page.

 Will I need to have the other party served?

-That question is to be answered by an attorney and may vary from case to case.
+That question must be answered by an attorney and may vary from case to case.
+Call for more information, or see the Services Page.

 English | Español